robertofem/Freq-meter-APP/README.rst

 :Version: 1.0.0-alpha

-Application with an integrated Graphical User Interface (GUI) for communicating with a frequency meter attached to an FPGA and displaying its state
+Application with an integrated Graphical User Interface (GUI) for communicating with a frequency meter attached to an FPGA and displaying its state.

 Ubuntu 16.04 set-up for developing
 ==================================